webquiz/release/README.rst

 LaTeX code
 ----------
-The LaTeX is in the latex directory.
+The WebQuiz_ LaTeX_ code is in the latex directory.
 The main components are:

 webquiz.cfg
     WebQuiz_ TeX4ht configuration file => generates XML